Approximation theory

 In mathematics, approximation theory is concerned with how functions can best be approximated with simpler functions, and with quantitatively characterizing the errors introduced thereby.
-Note that what is meant by best and simpler will depend on the application.
+What is meant by best and simpler will depend on the application.

 A closely related topic is the approximation of functions by generalized Fourier series, that is, approximations based upon summation of a series of terms based upon orthogonal polynomials.

 One problem of particular interest is that of approximating a function in a computer mathematical library, using operations that can be performed on the computer or calculator (e.g. addition and multiplication), such that the result is as close to the actual function as possible.
 This is typically done with polynomial or rational (ratio of polynomials) approximations.

 The objective is to make the approximation as close as possible to the actual function, typically with an accuracy close to that of the underlying computer's floating point arithmetic.
 This is accomplished by using a polynomial of high degree, and/or narrowing the domain over which the polynomial has to approximate the function.

 Narrowing the domain can often be done through the use of various addition or scaling formulas for the function being approximated.
 Modern mathematical libraries often reduce the domain into many tiny segments and use a low-degree polynomial for each segment.

 Optimal polynomials

 Once the domain (typically an interval) and degree of the polynomial are chosen, the polynomial itself is chosen in such a way as to minimize the worst-case error.
 That is, the goal is to minimize the maximum value of $\mid P(x) - f(x)\mid$, where P(x) is the approximating polynomial, f(x) is the actual function, and x varies over the chosen interval.
 For well-behaved functions, there exists an Nth-degree polynomial that will lead to an error curve that oscillates back and forth between $+\varepsilon$ and $-\varepsilon$ a total of N+2 times, giving a worst-case error of $\varepsilon$.
 It is seen that there exists an Nth-degree polynomial that can interpolate N+1 points in a curve.
 That such a polynomial is always optimal is asserted by the equioscillation theorem.
 It is possible to make contrived functions f(x) for which no such polynomial exists, but these occur rarely in practice.

 For example, the graphs shown to the right show the error in approximating log(x) and exp(x) for N = 4.
 The red curves, for the optimal polynomial, are level, that is, they oscillate between $+\varepsilon$ and $-\varepsilon$ exactly.
-Note that, in each case, the number of extrema is N+2, that is, 6.
+In each case, the number of extrema is N+2, that is, 6.
 Two of the extrema are at the end points of the interval, at the left and right edges of the graphs.